accessibility-exchange/co-design/src/steps/consulting-team-provides-feedback.md

 ### Using stories to express experiences

-* People have already had experiences with organizations regarding their accessibility
+* People have already had experiences with federally regulated entities regarding their accessibility
-* Tell stories about those experiences to the relevant organizations, ex. the process of getting a passport
+* Tell stories about those experiences to the relevant federally regulated entities, ex. the process of getting a passport

 ### Have access supporters help consultants articulate their feedback